brabus000/DL/Module 01/README.md

 ![Analytical Solution Architecture](https://github.com/brabus000/DE-101/blob/main/Module%2001/images/Analytical_Solution_Architecture.drawio.png)

-In this example, the analytical system is divided into three layers of architecture.:
+In this example, the analytical system is divided into three layers of architecture:

 **Source layer:** Business systems where data is generated (order databases, CRM, Google Analytics, warehouse systems).
 These systems are called OLTP - they work fast and are designed for transactions, but not for analytics.